 1.)
 Don’t be worried if you’re a bit nervous, so is everyone else.
 Most of the new students are as clueless about everything as you are.

 2.)
 Take part in the Orientation week programme.
 During the Orientation week, you will learn some valuable lessons about the University and University services, about your own faculty and about studying at the University in general.
 At the University Information Fair on 5.9.2019 at 10–14 in Carelia lobby (in Joensuu) and Snellmania lobby (in Kuopio) which is part of the Orientation week’s programme, you can also meet active ISYY members at ISYY feedback desks and participate in a raffle of ISYY package.

 3.)
 Take part in your tutor group’s meetings.
 This way you’ll get to know other students and get some peer support and good advice when you need some.

 5.)
-Participate in major student events like The Campus Happening and City Orienteering and other gatherings.
+Participate in major student events like the Campus Happening and City Orienteering and other gatherings.
 You’ll meet students from other subject fields than your own and are able to do some interdisciplinary networking!

 7.)
 Come to visit our campus offices (Joensuu and Kuopio) and get the term sticker to your student card to receive all the student discounts you are entitled to.
-Alternatively, you can download Frank’s or Pivo’s digital student card to your phone.
+Alternatively, you can download Frank’s digital student card to your phone.
 Remember to pay the Student Union membership fee before ordering or downloading a student card!